 6. Get your vision assessed to prevent falls

 Aside from mobility-boosting exercises and devices, your vision also deserves attention when it comes to gait rehabilitation.

 Optometrists, neurologists, occupational therapists, and speech-language pathologists are all great resources for vision improvement.

 Your therapist or speech-language pathologist can also screen you for a condition called hemineglect, which can cause stroke patients to be completely unaware of their affected side.
 This condition must also be addressed before patients can safely walk again after stroke.

 7. Enjoy task-specific training

 Finally, a simple yet challenging method for relearning how to walk after stroke is task-specific training.
 This means directly practicing the task you want to improve: walking.

 Some patients need the assistance of a walker or cane to get around safely, but task-specific movements of walking are important brain and body healing.

 The road to recovery looks different for everyone.
 However, recovery is possible when you put in the work.

-Fortunately, if you can get yourself to exercise on a regular basis, you can give yourself the best chances of walking again after stroke.
+Exercising on a daily schedule can give yourself the best chances of walking again after stroke.